What are some of the advantages of everyone having the ability to report world news?

 What are some of the disadvantages of getting the news from anyone with a phone?

 The way we get news has always developed and evolved.
 Should social media be the new way to consume news?

 Reporters cannot be everywhere all the time.
 Having people report the news from where they are allows us instant access to events around the world.
 Additionally, smart phones can transmit images from events in real time.
 In an extreme event (hurricane, school violence, terror attack, war), reporters may not have instant access while a civilian with a camera who is there, does.
 It is another way to allow the world a glimpse into events as they unfold.

-The real question we need to explore is can we count on social media to have the same integrity as mainstream news outlets.
+The real question we need to explore is: can we count on social media to have the same integrity as mainstream news outlets?
 The reality is even mainstream news outlets have reputations for expressing specific viewpoints.
-Fox News, for example, takes a more conservative view than the New York Times.
-Maybe we are already at a place in journalistic choices that we do pick the news that most reflects our interests and beliefs.
+Fox News, for example, takes a more conservative view than CNN.
+Maybe we are already at a place in journalistic choices that we pick the news that most reflects our interests and beliefs.